ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 ## 3.3 Setting up OnPush

-There are 2 ways to set up the OnPush strategy
+There are two ways to set up the OnPush strategy

 ### 3.3.1.
 Immutable input objects